Cyprus Travel Guide for Expats.

 For an amazing language course, please contact IWillTeachYouALanguage.
 They have many languages that they teach.
 I’m sure you will find one that works for you.

 Expats living in Cyprus enjoy their life because of the rich culture and pleasant climate.
 It is a lifetime experience because of the diverse population and culture of the country.
 The island is opening up to international businesses, and the government is actively promoting the island as a gateway to Europe, Asia, and Africa.
 Many multinational corporations are already finding their feet here.
 Cyprus boasts of a highly skilled and educated workforce.
 The island has lately been gathering a lot of popularity as an expat destination.
 Here, you will come across people from all over the globe.

 Food and Entertainment

 Cypriots are passionate when it comes to food and entertainment.
-Here you will find a fusion of cultural flavors, and the traditional foods are strongly linked to Greece and Turkey.
+Here you will find a fusion of cultural flavours, and the traditional foods are strongly linked to Greece and Turkey.
 You can easily find slow roasts, kebabs, stews and assorted appetizers of every kind.

 Take advantage of the various monuments and ancient monasteries in Cyprus.
 Drive through the mountains, trek through the winding forests, or laze on those beautiful beaches.
 Explore the unique and quaint villages and towns here that boast of ancient architecture.
 Gaze at those boundlessly stretching orchards and vineyards.
-The amount of history and archaeological sites date all the way to the 4th-century BC.
+The amount of history and archaeological sites dating all the way to the 4th-century BC.
 There are plenty of ancient palaces, fortresses, and tombs that enjoy the status of UNESCO World Heritage Sites.
 Cyprus is a tiny country with vast treasures!